Getting the most out of the Louvre

 Musée du Louvre

 Fun fact: Did you know the Musée du Louvre contains every painting ever painted?
 Incredible but true!
 (Correction: This is not true.
 Cool Stuff in Paris regrets the error.)

-The Louvre is arguably the most famous art museum in the world, and certainly one of the biggest as well.
+The Louvre is certainly the most famous art museum in the world, and one of the biggest as well.
 Everyone who's visited the Louvre says the same exact thing: you can spend days in there and never get close to seeing everything.
 It's really true!
 So, I won't waste your time with all the historical info that you can read in a million other places (I think I made it clear above that that's not a good idea), but I will give you my personal advice about enjoying the Louvre without spending your entire vacation in there!

 Come early!
 And on the right day!

 The Louvre can be unbelievably crowded, and if you come in the afternoon, you can spend over an hour in the line outside.
 I recommend coming in the morning, a bit before they open (9am as of this writing, but do check!), and on a weekday if possible!
 That way you'll have the place relatively to yourself for the first hour or so, and soon after it'll really fill up.
 The main museum entrance is the big glass pyramid in the courtyard, but there's also an underground entrance if you arrive by Métro.